WGLab/PhenCards/DOCKER.md

 docker build -t phencards --network=host .
 ```

+If you want to build an image with a more specific tag use:
+`docker build -t phencards:test --network=host .`

 To save the image to a TAR file to transfer to the main server `142.93.205.155`:

 ```